CPBridge/ct_body_composition/README.md

 >
 > *Radiology* (In Press)

-Furthermore, the same model was developed for the following publication:
+Furthermore, an earlier version of the same model was developed for the following publication:

 > *Fully-Automated Analysis of Body Composition from CT in Cancer Patients Using Convolutional Neural Networks*
 >